gkjohnson/threejs-sandbox/custom-mipmap-generation/README.md

 **TODO**
 - Understand how a non power of two texture mipmap should be generated ([reference](https://www.nvidia.com/en-us/drivers/np2-mipmapping/)).
 Use weighted samples.
 For something like a depth texture that requires a max of all values the map should return the max of even partially covered pixels.
+- Fix incorrect weights when generating mip maps for NPOT textures
+- Fix sampling with NPOT textures so the positioning is correct
+- track down everywhere that the pixel values need to be floored for NPOT sampling

 # Use